21.5-inch iMac vs. 27-inch iMac: Which all-in-one desktop Mac should you get?

 My advice is to order the 21.5-inch iMac with whatever RAM you're going to need, and suffer with Apple's still RAM price penalty.
 On the 27-inch iMac, buy it stock, and shop around - you'll be able to do much better than Apple's price from reputable RAM vendors that sell Mac-compatible products.

-1 TB of hard disk storage comes standard on all iMac configurations.
+1 TB of hard disk storage comes standard on all iMac configurations except the low-end.
 Two different types of hard disks are used on the different models: 21.5-inch iMacs get a 5400 RPM disk, while the 27-inch models get a higher-performance 7200 RPM disk.
 A hard disk spins around a central spindle just like the tire on the car.
 The difference in rotational speed means the faster drive can read and write data that much faster.

 Storage options on the 21.5-inch iMac include a 1 TB Fusion Drive or a 256 GB flash drive, each for $200; or a 512 GB flash drive for $500.
 Any way you slice it, you're going to pay more for the same or less space - albeit much faster.